Jackson-Dana/Data_projects_TripleTen/01-SDA_project/README.md

 ## Megaline Prepaid Plans

-The goal of the project was to analyze the behavior of 500 clients, including their location, plan usage, and the number of calls and texts made in 2018.
-The aim was to determine which of the two prepaid plans, Surf and Ultimate, brings in more revenue.
+The goal of the project was to analyze the behavior of 500 clients in order to determine which phone plan, either Surf or Ultimate, generates more revenue.

 ### The Data